The Gray Man (soundtrack): Reception

 Zanobard Reviews gave 6/10 to the score and wrote "Henry Jackman’s score for The Gray Man is an interesting one for sure.
 The opening seventeen minute long suite is the absolute highlight of the album, building quite a rich musical atmosphere for the score that initially shrouds itself in quiet, spy-like secrecy, before the music then slowly builds with some rather Blade Runner 2049-esque electronics until two rather enjoyable main themes then loudly and rather dramatically emerge; a distortedly jazzy, malevolent motif for Chris Evans' villain Lloyd Hansen, and a tense, brass-heavy theme for Ryan Gosling’s protagonist Sierra Six.
 The latter theme then builds the suite to a rather emphatic, in-your-face crescendo, making for quite an entertainingly loud finish to a pretty densely atmospheric track [...] the compositional style overall is good, and there are a couple of really solid action cues too dotted around the album, but the suite pretty much showcases all the thematic and stylistic ideation that you’re going to find in the full score, with the various thematic renditions across the score even playing pretty much exactly as they do in the suite, which leaves the full album overall feeling like little more than a larger extrapolation of the suite as a result.
 The suite and aforementioned action cues do make for a pretty compelling listen though, so if nothing else; give them a go."

 Filmtracks.com gave a mixed review, saying "many listeners will find The Gray Man to be underachieving, but the extent to which it irritates the heck out of you will depend on your interest in the dominant manipulation of the sounds you hear.
 It's a really unpleasant work beyond its rather mindless constructs and unforgivable copying and pasting.
 On the other hand, there are actually a few compelling moments from Jackman, and they, not surprisingly, offer the orchestra in its full glory with minimal synthetic hackery of its mix.
 Just don't expect The Gray Man to impress much in the remainder of its exceedingly long and tedious album presentation."

 Track listing

 Additional music

 The film also featured several songs, that are not featured in the album.
 These include: "Lochloosa" (performed by JJ Grey & Mofro), "Clean Food" (performed by Boom Boom Cash, ft.
 F*kking Hero), "Tang High-Low (Playing Dice)" (performed by Waipog Petschsupan), "Toei From the Heart" (performed by Banyen Rakaaen), "Kol Slaven" (performed by The Sofia Brass Ensemble), "The Oogum Boogum Song" (performed by Brenton Wood), "Spinning Wheel" (performed by Shirley Bassey), "Silver Bird" (performed by Mark Lindsay), Tritsch-Tratsch-Polka, Op.
 214 (performed by Wiener Sängerknaben, Gerald Wirth and Salonorechester Alt Wien), "Aline" (performed by Christophe) and "Wild Child" (performed by The Black Keys).
 The track "Silver Bird" was played in several instances, during moments in which Six and Claire (Julia Butters) are together.
-After the film's release, the track topped at no. 1 in Billboard Hot 100, nearly 50 years after the release.
+After the film's release, the track topped the LyricFind chart survey, nearly 50 years after the release.